gaitaldawamneh/jira-clone/README.md

    .render() method accepts an HTML file as an argument .sendFile{second argument is an options variable, sets an error handler as the third. it sends the files stored in the public directory to the client-side.
-   .type() {res object it passes a file type as an argument .respond is set to a function as a responding action
+   .type() {res object it passes a file type as an argument .respond is set to a function as a responding action(created be namespace)
 ## preparing for typescripts:
    #scripts:
     - Namespaces (a TypeScript-specific way to organize code.) (.d.ts)